finom/docs.vovk.dev/docs/api.md

 ### `HttpException` class

-Used to throw HTTP errors on server-side and re-throw, simulate or handle HTTP errors on client-side.
+Used to throw HTTP errors on server-side and re-throw, simulate and handle HTTP errors on client-side.
 The instance provides 2 properties: `statusCode` and `message`.

 Server-side: